Maintaining your pool is one of the most important things you can do to improve its safety. Regular cleaning of your pool can be done using bleach.

 Bleach can create hypochlorous acid and mix with water contaminants in your pool to provide you the ultimate cleaning solution.
 But the question is: how much bleach for 1000 gallon pool?

 Bleach is usually present in laundry detergents since it’s mainly used to remove tough stains from clothes.
 Chlorine and bleach are quite similar except that bleach can be made without using elemental chlorine while chlorine is made without any other chemical.

 Typical bleach also forms hypochlorous acid.
 Besides, liquid chlorine or most bleach is made in small concentrations.
-It is usually made into 6 percent solution since it’s mainly used for laundry purpose.
+It is usually made into a 6 percent solution since it’s mainly used for laundry purposes.
 Normal chlorine can be made with up to 12 percent concentration.